 However, you should consider OBS if you are a streamer or record screens, including games regularly.

-Its performance score is great and offers a wide range of options to help you become an excellent streamer and content creator.
+Its performance score is great and offers many options to help you become an excellent streamer and content creator.

 OBS vs. ShadowPlay: Links